elchininet/postcss-rtlcss/README.md

 Control directives are placed between rules or declarations.
 They can target a single node or a set of nodes.

+>Note: block directives (the ones that start with `begin` and end with `end`) should be placed outside rules to apply the directive to multiple rules or inside a rule to apply the directive to multiple declarations.
+You should not place the begin of a directive outside a rule and the end inside one (or vice versa) or you will get undesired results.

 | Directive                | Description                                                                                                                                    |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- |
 | `/*rtl:ignore*/`         | Ignores processing of the following rule or declaration                                                           |